veryl-lang/doc/book/src/05_language_reference/14_generics/02_prototype.md

 # Prototype

 Prototype is a special generic bound.
 It represents prototype which can be passed to the generic parameter.
-Currently module prototype is supported only.
+Currently module prototype and package prototype are supported.

+## Module Prototype

 In the following example, `ProtoA` is a module prototype which has parameter `A` and port `i_dat` and `o_dat`.
 By binding like `T: ProtoA`, it is represented that the generic parameter `T` should have the parameters and ports.